nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a004_STU3.md

 A [Resource](https://fhir.nhs.uk/STU3/StructureDefinition/eRS-Specialty-CodeSystem-1) profiled specifically for the given CodeSystemID.
 This will include the requested coding system with its available codes.
 The response code `200 (OK)` is returned.

 #### Example (DEV3)
+##### Note: These examples contain environment specific URLs and test data, these should be replaced with appropriate values for your implementation.

 ```javascript
 {
   "resourceType": "CodeSystem",